 WE USE PERIPHERAL PORTS IN OUR INSTITUTION.
 IS THERE ANY WAY THAT THE CARE OF THESE DEVICES CAN BE DEMONSTRATED ON CHESTER CHEST™?

-Yes, the Port Access Arm 2386/2387 has a recessed area for attachment of the 0417 Optional Peripheral Port.
+Yes, the Port Access Arm 2386/2387 has a recessed area for attachment of a Peripheral Port.
 All care of the peripheral ports can be demonstrated on the Port Access Arm.

 CAN I PRACTICE PLACING A PICC LINE IN CHESTER CHEST™?

 It is not possible to practice placing a PICC Line in Chester Chest™.
 You can practice and teach; exit site care, dressings, and infusion and withdrawal of the dual PICC line.
 If you wish to practice the placement of PICC Lines, you would use 0600 Peter PICC Line™.